-- 1. The location of the records (in-office or offsite) determines who initiates the disposal process. - 2.
+- 1. The location of the records (in-office or off-site) determines who initiates the disposal process. - 2.
 For in-office disposal of records: - a.
-Contact the Document Control Administrator to request a Records Destruction Authorization form. - b.
-Records must be fully indexed on the Records Destruction Authorization form, including the Department/Division/Section, Record Series Title, Schedule # (from the RRS), effective dates of the records, and the Total Retention period for the records.
-Fill out the form, obtain the division manager's signature, and forward to the Document Control Administrator to obtain the remaining required approvals. - c.
+Call the Document Control Specialist to request Destruction Authorization forms. - b.
+Records must be fully indexed on the Destruction Authorization, including the record titles, the corresponding record series, and effective dates of the records.
+Fill out the form, obtain the division manager's signature, and forward to the Document Control Specialist to obtain the remaining required approvals. - c.
 When the Destruction Authorization is returned to the originating division with all approvals, then destruction can occur.
 A witness must sign the last line of the form to verify that destruction occurred. - d.
-Return the completed Destruction Authorization form to the Document Control Administrator for permanent retention. - 3.
-For records requiring disposal that are in offsite storage: - a.
-The Destruction Authorization will be initiated and completed by the Document Control Administrator and routed for approvals. - b.
+Return the completed Destruction Authorization form to the Document Control Specialist for permanent retention. - 3.
+For records requiring disposal that are in off-site storage: - a.
+The Destruction Authorization will be initiated and completed by the Document Control Specialist and routed for approvals. - b.
 Failure to approve Destruction Authorizations will be documented as not in compliance with the RRS.
 If special circumstances warrant the continued retention of a record beyond its destroy date, senior level approvals will be required and documented. - c.
-Once the Destruction Authorization approvals are completed, the Document Control Administrator will ensure that destruction occurs, verify such, and permanently retain the Destruction Authorization form. - 4.
+Once the Destruction Authorization approvals are completed, the Document Control Specialist will ensure that destruction occurs, verify such and permanently retain the Destruction Authorization form. - 4.
 All records of a confidential nature will require shredding, or some other acceptable means of rendering the record unreadable.
 Examples of confidential records include customer accounts and personnel records. - 5.
 If it is unclear whether a record is confidential, it is always best to shred.
-If inoffice records of large volume require shredding, coordinate these services through the Document Control Administrator. - 6.
+If in-office records of large volume require shredding, coordinate these services through the Document Control Specialist. - 6.
 All records that are clearly not confidential may be recycled or discarded in a wastebasket, to avoid the unnecessary costs of shredding.